envkey/envkey/public/sdks/languages-and-frameworks/node/README.md

 Since EnvKey is for configuration in addition to secrets, it can be convenient to inject a portion of your EnvKey config into your client-side code.
 This should be done by allow-listing variables that are safe for the client (i.e. can be made public) and injecting them during your build process.
 EnvKey has a [webpack plugin](https://github.com/envkey/envkey/public/sdks/languages-and-framworks/webpack) to help you do it right.

-## envkey-source binaries
+## envkey-source

-If you look in the `ext` directory of this package, you'll find a number of `envkey-source` binaries for various platforms and architectures.
-These are output by the [envkey-source Go library](https://github.com/envkey/envkey/public/sdks/envkey-source).
-It contains EnvKey's core cross-platform fetching, decryption, verification, web of trust, redundancy, and caching logic, and can also be used directly.
+Using a language-specific library like this one is the easiest and fastest method of integrating with EnvKey.
+However, the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable, which this library wraps, provides additional options and functionality when used directly from the command line.
+Features such as automatic reloads and change hooks are not available in EnvKey's language-specific SDKs.
+Furthermore, the envkey-source executable is considerably smaller in size.
+If you're comfortable with the command line, need additional flexibility, or want to maximize EnvKey's potential, consider using envkey-source directly.

 ## x509 error / ca-certificates

-On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when attempting to load your config. envkey-source tries to handle this by including its own set of trusted CAs via [gocertifi](https://github.com/certifi/gocertifi), but if you're getting this error anyway, you can fix it by ensuring that the `ca-certificates` dependency is installed.
+On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when attempting to load your config.
+You can fix it by ensuring that the `ca-certificates` dependency is installed.
 On Alpine you'll want to run:

 ```
 apk add --no-cache ca-certificates